 ● A drone can be easily relaunched to take additional footage.

-● A drone can operate in low-visibility and low-cloud conditions that would prevent an airplane or helicopter being operated.
+● A drone can operate in low-visibility and low-cloud conditions that would prevent an airplane or helicopter from being operated.

 The uses so far identified for drones at accident sites are: